KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Remote-Control by Jopyth](https://github.com/Jopyth/MMM-Remote-Control)

-1. Recommendation: Found `https://cdnjs.cloudflare.com` in file `index.html`: It looks like a package is loaded via CDN.
-It would be better if the package were installed locally via npm.
-2. Recommendation: Found `'node-fetch'` in file `modules.json`: Replace it with built-in fetch.
+1. Recommendation: Found `'node-fetch'` in file `modules.json`: Replace it with built-in fetch.
-3. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
+2. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
-4. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
+3. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.

 ### [MMM-Remote-Control-Repository by MMRIZE](https://github.com/MMRIZE/MMM-Remote-Control-Repository)